 The Towns function as municipalities in which every child has a concrete responsibility in the community.
 The citizens, as the young people are called, participate actively in their community.
 Citizens take on daily jobs that contribute to the success of the Town.
 The main roles that citizens assume in the Towns include Mayor, Financer, Director of Recreation, Director of Health and Hygiene, Police Commissioner, Judge, Banker, Stenographer, Shopkeeper, Restaurant Manager, and Head Waiter.
 By meeting regularly, writing their own laws and electing their own leaders, the young people develop values of personal worth and mutual respect.

 The pillars of self-government are respect, love, trust, liberty and responsibility.
 The young people are supported by the sincere love and trust of their elders who help them assume responsibility for running their own lives and community.
 What Monsignor saw is that when adults truly allow young people to take responsibility for their lives, with the freedom to plan, make decisions and experience the risk of making mistakes, they will develop self-confidence and grow into responsible citizens.

 After the time spent in the Towns, children with no prior guidance find themselves with every opportunity imaginable.
 “It will not be easy to hoodwink these young citizens.
 They will not be easily misled by subtle propaganda or mere promises.
 They will be leaders, not sheep when they go out into the world.”

-Building on the solid foundations of Monsignor’s work and the gifts of thousands of American donors, A Chance In Life has expanded its reach beyond Italy, to Ethiopia and India.
-Through its unique approach to human development – self-government – the organization impacts the lives of 1,500 at-risk youth every year.
+Building on the solid foundations of Monsignor’s work and the gifts of thousands of American donors, A Chance In Life has expanded its reach beyond Italy, to Ethiopia, India and Latin America.
+Through its unique approach to human development – self-government – the organization impacts the lives of 2,500 at-risk youth every year.